abitwitch/thecacklingcrow/README.md

     1. Set to "Plain" and save

 ## Add URL configuration to the Raspberry Pi Server
-1. SSH into the Raspberry Pi (see step 1 of the section [Install Wordpress on the Raspberry Pi] (#install-wordpress-on-the-raspberry-pi) for more details)
+1. SSH into the Raspberry Pi (see step 1 of the section [Install Wordpress on the Raspberry Pi](#install-wordpress-on-the-raspberry-pi) for more details)
 2. `sudo a2enmod rewrite`
 3. `sudo systemctl restart apache2`
 4. `cd /var/www/html`